Save

 «Well, so did I. Those characters are written better.»

-From the dialogue between Jeffrey Dahmer (Evan Peters) and Chaplain Adams (Chris Greene), Episode 10: “God of Forgiveness, God of Vengeance
+From the dialog between Jeffrey Dahmer (Evan Peters) and Chaplain Adams (Chris Greene), Episode 10: “God of Forgiveness, God of Vengeance”

-According to Morin, then, the imaginary universe comes to life for the viewer who, in turn, projects themselves into the characters and/or situations and identifies with them.
-Through projection, the viewers project out of themselves, free themselves, and push away all that lurks in the depths of the self.
-In this respect, projection can assume the nature of exorcism.
-To exorcise the evil, the terror, what is harmful and dark in oneself, one’s anxieties, fears, unfulfilled needs, and so forth.
+According to Morin, the imaginary universe comes to life for the viewer, who in turn projects themselves into the characters and/or situations and identifies with them.
+Through projection, the viewer projects out of themselves, liberating themselves, and exorcising all that lurks in the depths of the self.
+In this respect, projection can take on the nature of exorcism.
+To exorcise the evil, the terror, what is harmful and dark in oneself, one’s fears, anxieties, unfulfilled needs, and so on.

-Following this thread, trying to unravel the tangle that is DAHMER, there is arguably also one broader reason for the show’s success.
-Indeed, when analyzed in this light, DAHMER can be observed as a veritable sounding board of contemporary viewers’ shadows: their inner angst, terrors, and anxieties.
-Through the series, viewers can exorcise malaise, fear, danger, and anxieties about themselves, their neighbors, and the world we inhabit.
+Following this thread, and attempting to unravel the tangle that is DAHMER, there is arguably a broader reason for the show’s success.
+Indeed, when analyzed in this light, DAHMER can be observed as a veritable sounding board for the shadows of contemporary viewers: their inner fears, terrors, and anxieties.
+Through the series, viewers can exorcise malaise, fear, danger, and anxiety about themselves, their neighbors, and the world we inhabit.

-In conclusion, going back to the introduction, the public that DAHMER has attracted in a short time can thereby be understood as demonstrative of the emergence of more complex, multifaceted, and even conscious storytelling that allows us to reflect on the present of the Western world and the spirit of our time – and to trigger new processes of identification and projection.
+In conclusion, to return to the introduction, the public that DAHMER has attracted in such a short time can be understood as a demonstration of the emergence of a more complex, multifaceted, and even conscious storytelling that allows us to reflect on the present of the Western world and the spirit of our time – and to trigger new processes of identification and projection.

 Perhaps, as Jarryd Bartle, researcher, consultant, and associate professor of criminal justice at RMIT University, suggests in an article by Hugh Montgomery for the BBC: